About the family law and health research group

 First-of-its-kind data linking

-We've successfully linked family court records with NHS health data for the first time using anonymised data.
+We've successfully linked anonymised family court data with NHS health data for the first time.

 Population-level insights